matjsz/shadownet/README.md

 More can be seen in the **Under development Documentation**

+---

+## Installation

+This is the ShadowNET's client repository, you can see the server and the API server ones here: https://github.com/matjsilva/shadownet-server and https://github.com/matjsilva/shadownet-server

+If you are really willing to download ShadowNET's client, then you are in the right place!

+To install this version of the client, you just need to do this:

+<code>> git clone https://github.com/matjsilva/shadownet.git</code> <br/>
+<code>> cd shadownet</code> <br/>
+<code>> npm i</code>

+Then, after installing all the dependencies, you can start learning about the framework by running this command:

+<code>> node client.js help</code>

 ## What it can do in the actual version

 - Connect many devices in a single-channel network.